Thinking About Tradeoffs? Draw an Ellipse

 This material was first presented at MIT CODE 2021.
 Thanks to Sean Taylor among others for comments.

 Thinking about tradeoffs? draw an ellipse.
-When making a tradeoff between two outcomes, \(X\) and \(Y\), it’s useful to sketch out what the tradeoff looks like, and an ellipse is a good first-order approximation.
-The ellipse helps visualize the most interesting parameter: the tightness, i.e. how much the tradeoff varies as you vary the weights.
+When making a tradeoff between two outcomes, \(X\) and \(Y\), it’s useful to sketch out what the tradeoff looks like, and an ellipse is often a good first-order approximation.
+The ellipse helps visualize the most interesting parameter: the tightness, i.e. how much the rate of tradeoff between \(X\) and \(Y\) varies as you increase \(X\).

-Allocating headcount? draw an ellipse.
-When you shuffle headcount around a company it’s hard to precisely measure the impact on different goals, but it’s still useful to sketch ellipses to characterize the tradeoffs you face.
-Most usefully this helps characterize the effect of changing goals on within-team and between-team reallocation of effort.
+3. Allocating headcount? draw an ellipse.
+When you shuffle headcount around a company it’s hard to precisely measure the impact on different goals, however I have found it useful to sketch ellipses to make explicit the tradeoffs you face.
+This is particularly useful for visualizing the differences between within-team vs between-team reallocation of effort.

 Tight and Loose Tradeoffs